 Choose a variety that matches your seasons.
 For instance, northern gardeners should try a cool season grass, while southern gardeners should use a zoysia grass or Bermuda grass.
 In addition to seasonal concerns, pick a variety that will grow well in your interior light level.
 The best grass for growing indoors depends upon several factors such as climate and lighting.

 Once you have your favorite, trim it or just let it go.
 Tall common grass plants make an interesting architectural statement.
 Trimmed types of indoor grass bring order and lushness to any container.

 Types of Indoor Grass

 In addition to turf grasses, which will grow in almost any container, ornamental indoor grasses bring texture and movement to any potted display.
-More common grass houseplants such as variegated carex, fiber optics plant, zebra grass, or corkscrew sedge thrive in containers in a variety of light levels in the home.
+More common grass houseplants such as variegated carex, fiber optics plant, zebra grass, or corkscrew rush thrive in containers in a variety of light levels in the home.

 Most types of indoor grass start well in a flat from seed.
 Just sprinkle the seed over the surface of the soil and cover with a fine layer of sand.
 Keep the flat or pot moist and, in a week or two, you’ll have the beginnings of baby grass plants.
 Many of the fescues, such as red fescue or tall fescue, look striking in interior pots.